 Stephen’s research is centred on consumers’ experiences with medicines and how their thoughts feelings and behaviour can be modified to ensure the quality use of medicines.
 He has recently been investigating the role of medication management apps on adherence improvement.
 His research interests also aims to ensure that society makes the most use of pharmacists’ expertise in medication management services and how best to educate pharmacists to achieve this.
 He has recently published a text-book chapter dealing with the unique and expanding role of pharmacists, including medication management reviews, in the Australian Health System.

 Joe graduated from the University of Tasmania in 1999.
 After spending several years as a clinical pharmacist in the Victorian hospital system, he moved to Shepparton in regional Victoria.
 Together with his wife, they spent eight years managing and owning a large, shopping centre pharmacy before relocating to Ulverstone, in Northern Tasmania.

 Toni has worked in various roles in community pharmacy for more 30 years, mainly in rural and regional areas of Queensland and Victoria and has been an accredited pharmacist since 1999, with a particular interest in the provision of medication review services to rural areas.
 Toni served as a Director on the AACP Board from 2006 to 2011, and as Chair in 2007 and was been a member of the Guild’s Community Pharmacy Agreement negotiation team for several years.
 She is now the project manager of The National Return and Disposal of Unwanted Medicines Project and is keen to ensure that all accredited pharmacists have access to returning any unwanted medicines following an HMR, with the re-launch of the HMR bag and development of a protocol for the use of these HMR bags.

 Katie graduated from the university of Tasmania in 2003.
 She has worked in several community pharmacies, and currently is the managing partner at Risdon Vale Pharmacy in Southern Tasmania.
 Katie has been an Accredited Pharmacist since 2010.
 During this time she has undertaken HMRs for her community pharmacy customers, as a contracted pharmacist for other community pharmacies, and through the direct referral process.
 Katie also undertakes RMMRs.

 Accredited since 1998, Sue has worked in a wide range of pharmacy practice settings and professional capacities which have included research, teaching and service delivery in the hospital, primary care and residential aged care settings, and editorial work for the Australian Medicines Handbook.
-Sue currently provides RMMR and HMR services and is a key senior member of the DATIS team and is a member of the southern clinical council for the Adelaide Primary Health Network.
-Sue has been involved with AACP since 1993 in a variety of roles including mentoring, assessing case studies and being a member of the NAG (2004 – 2009).
-In 2012 Sue was awarded the AACP Consultant Pharmacist of the Year.
-Sue is the president of the PSA SA/NT Branch committee and is Chair of the PSA Accredited pharmacist special interest group (APSIG).
+Sue currently provides RMMR and HMR services and is a key senior member of the DATIS team and works in General Practice including aboriginal health services each week.